Imagine this scene…

 Hadith collections tell us about his love for his children and grandchildren when they were little.
 Usama bin Zaid narrates that the Prophet used to take him (i.e. Usama) and Al-Hassan (which is the Prophet’s grandson) in his lap and say:

 He would hug his grandchildren and be kind to them.
-He would hold them, carry them and pet them.
+And he would hold them, carry them and pet them.
 He loved children and had no hesitation in expressing this love, even in public, and encouraged his followers to do so as well.

 Allah’s Messenger kissed Al-Hasan ibn `Ali while Al-Aqra` ibn Habis At-Tamim was sitting with him.
 Al-Aqra` said, “I have ten children and have never kissed one of them.”